ShubhakariniS/Coding-Raja-Technologies/README.md

 # Coding-Raja-Technologies
-Resume-Generator is the first task given to me via the Coding Raja Technologies Virtual Internship Program
+Resume-Generator and Music-Player are the tasks given to me via the Coding Raja Technologies Virtual Internship Program